Aantrreksh/sql-query/sql-query.md

 ### Query data with an unstable schema
 {: #query-logs}

-To query JSON data where no schema can be infered, e. g. logs, you could make use of the option to read the data `AS TEXT`.
+To query JSON data where no schema can be infered, for example, in logs, use the option to read the data `AS TEXT`.
 The input is then read without infering any schema and each line is put into a single column named `value`.

-To see how the data is structured, execute a basic select query:
+To see how the data is structured, execute a basic select query.

 ```sql
 SELECT *
 FROM cos://us-geo/sql/LogDNA/_year=2019/_dayofyear=226/_hour=14 STORED AS TEXT
 LIMIT 5
 ```

-Fields can further be extracted by using e. g. `get_json_objet` or `regexp_extract`.
+You can further extract fields by using the options `get_json_object` or `regexp_extract`.
-The data can then be filtered on the extracted columns.
+You can then filter data on the extracted columns.

 ```sql
 WITH logs (
   SELECT get_json_object(value, "$._source._host") as host,